TakeLab/podium/docs/source/walkthrough.rst

-Basic usage
+Walkthrough
 ============

 The core component of Podium is the :class:`podium.Dataset` class, a shallow wrapper which contains instances of a machine learning dataset and the preprocessing pipeline for each data field.

 Podium datasets come in three flavors:

-- **Predefined datasets**: Podium contains data load and download functionality for some commonly used datasets in separate classes.
+- **Built-in datasets**: Podium contains data load and download functionality for some commonly used datasets in separate classes.
+See how to load built-in datasets here: :ref:`builtin-loading`.
 - **Tabular datasets**: Podium allows you to load datasets in standardized format through :class:`podium.TabularDataset` and :class:`podium.arrow.ArrowTabularDataset` classes.
+See how to load tabular datasets here: :ref:`custom-loading`.
-  - Regular tabular datasets are memory-backed, while the arrow version is disk-backed
+  - Regular tabular datasets are memory-backed, while the arrow version is disk-backed.
 - **HuggingFace datasets**: Podium wraps the popular `huggingface/datasets <https://github.com/huggingface/datasets>`__ library and allows you to convert every 🤗 dataset to a Podium dataset.
+See how to load 🤗 datasets here: :ref:`hf-loading`.

+.. _builtin-loading:

-Loading predefined datasets
+Loading built-in datasets
 ----------------------------

-One predefined dataset available in Podium is the `Stanford Sentiment Treebank <https://nlp.stanford.edu/sentiment/treebank.html>`__.
+One built-in dataset available in Podium is the `Stanford Sentiment Treebank <https://nlp.stanford.edu/sentiment/treebank.html>`__.
 In order to load the dataset, it is enough to call the :meth:`get_dataset_splits` method.

 .. code-block:: python